theocoiffard/LB-MultiScale/README.md

 # 🌀 LB-WBS: Lattice Boltzmann for Heterogeneous Porous Media

 This project implements a **Lattice Boltzmann (LB-WBS) scheme** for simulating flows in heterogeneous porous media with pressure dependence.
+The implementation is mainly based on the **WBS scheme (Walsh–Burwinkle–Saar, 2009)** [^1], but the framework is modular and can also be extended to other approaches such as the **GLB model by Zhu & Ma (2013)** [^2] for multi-scale porous media.

 ## 📂 Project structure

 - `streamlit run Assist_WBS.py`: Streamlit interface to **set up LB-WBS parameters** and **save them into a JSON file** describing the porous medium.
 - `streamlit run Reader_JSON.py`: Streamlit interface to **read and visualize** the content of a JSON file.
 - `LB_WBS.py`: Implementation of the LB-WBS scheme.
-- `PorousMedia.py`: Generation of heterogeneous porous matrices.
+- `PorousMedia.py`: Generation of heterogeneous porous matrices (vein networks, blobs, circular shapes, layered and non-layered media, ...).
 - `extractJSON.py`: Reading and extracting parameters from `.json` files.
 - `utils.py`: Utility functions (visualization, parameter handling, etc.).
 - `media_json/`: Directory containing `.json` files describing porous layer properties.